vokac/iam-website/content/en/docs/getting-started/basic_setup/_index.md

   administrative notifications from the IAM;
 - `IAM_MAIL_HOST` is the SMTP server that IAM will use to deliver notifications.

-For a detailed reference of all available configuration options, see [the configuration reference][config-ref].

 Deploying and starting the IAM service with the above configuration will give you an empty service with just one user registered, the `admin` user.